Assistant Professor of Human Development

 Connecticut College seeks applicants for a tenure track assistant professor position in health disparities and aging in the department of Human Development beginning July 1, 2022.
 The successful candidate will have a strong background in health disparities and aging, especially as it relates to marginalized and underrepresented groups.

 We seek a dynamic colleague who is passionately committed to teaching and research in a department that is noted for linking theory and research with practice, valuing interdisciplinarity, and having a strong commitment to diversity and community engagement.
-The candidate is expected to balance teaching and research responsibilities with service commitments to the department and college.
+We view this position as bringing expertise to the department and its curriculum in a rapidly growing and critical research area, and where teaching and research can be developed in collaboration with a diverse local community.

-The Human Development department is recognized for its commitment to creating a spirit of collegiality and collaborative engagement.
-The department faculty are active in a number of multidisciplinary research areas that include child and adolescent development, motivation, qualitative and quantitative modes of inquiry, cultural dynamics of globalization, influence of media on identity, children’s rights, family policies, racial identity, and coping and resiliency within community engagement contexts.
+The department of Human Development [https://www.conncoll.edu/academics/majors-departments-programs/departments/human-development/] is recognized for its commitment to creating a spirit of collegiality and collaborative engagement.
+The department faculty are active in a number of multidisciplinary research areas that include child and adolescent development, metacognitive, self-regulatory, and motivational processes, qualitative and quantitative modes of inquiry, cultural dynamics of globalization, influence of media on identity, children’s rights, family policies, racial identity, and coping and resiliency within community engaged contexts.